bmerkle/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 - You must complete [part 1 of the tutorial series](copilot-sdk-build-rag.md) to build the copilot application.

 - You must have the necessary permissions to add role assignments in your Azure subscription.
 Granting permissions by role assignment is only allowed by the **Owner** of the specific Azure resources.
 You might need to ask your Azure subscription owner (who might be your IT admin) for help with endpoint access later in the tutorial.
+For this tutorial make sure you assign the following additional roles into the resource group for your user:
+    - Cognitive Services Contributor
+    - Storage Blob Data Contributor
+    - Web Plan Contributor
+    - Website Contributor

 ## Evaluate the quality of copilot responses